jonahgraham/EASE-Python-Examples/README.md

 Release Notes
 -------------

  * EASE for Python has an issue with paths with spaces in Paths.
-Please avoid spaces if possible, if not possible, be in touch and an updated build can be provided.
+Please avoid spaces in installation and workspace path.
+If not possible, be in touch and an updated build can be provided with the bug fixed.